 An endpoint is obviously important, something to find or a goal to reach.
 However, you should be prepared to stop a lot when on a walk or bike ride with a young person.
 Hunt out interesting places to stop along the way.
 Curiously shaped rocks, interesting trees, benches for a little pitstop.
 Don’t tire them out too soon or you’re in for a long day.

-Litttle rewards (or bribes depending on how you look at it) like a bag of sweets or whatever your child likes can be a good way to keep tired legs moving.
+Little rewards (or bribes depending on how you look at it) like a bag of sweets or whatever your child likes can be a good way to keep tired legs moving.

-7. Take photos
+7. Take Photos

 Looking for something more specific?
 How about these ideas: